 Meido Moore (1968) is the abbot of Korinji monastery - our headquarters temple near Madison, Wisconsin - and guiding teacher of the Korinji Rinzai Zen Community.

 Meido Roshi began Zen training in 1988 and practiced under three Rinzai Zen teachers in the line of the great master Omori Sogen Roshi: the late Tenzan Toyoda Rokoji (dharma heir of Tenshin Tanouye Roshi of Chozen-ji) in whose training hall he resided for seven years while also enduring a severe training in traditional martial arts; Dogen Hosokawa Roshi (former abbot of Chozen-ji and the primary dharma heir of Omori Roshi) with whom he trained for fifteen years; and So'zan Miller Roshi (Hosokawa Roshi's heir and abbot of Daiyuzeni in Chicago) with whom he trained for three years.
 He has completed the koan curriculum of this lineage, and in 2008 received inka shomei or "mind seal": recognition as an 86th-generation lineage holder able to transmit the full range of Rinzai Zen practices.
 Aside from Zen, he is also ordained in the Mt.
 Koshikidake tradition of Shugendo.
 Before his ordination he traveled internationally for many years as a professional martial art teacher.

-Meido Roshi is the author of The Rinzai Zen Way: A Guide to Practice (Shambhala Publications, 2018).
-His next book, Hidden Zen: Practices for Sudden Awakening and Embodied Realization, will be released by Shambhala in October 2020.
+Meido Roshi is the author of The Rinzai Zen Way: A Guide to Practice (Shambhala Publications, 2018) and Hidden Zen: Practices for Sudden Awakening and Embodied Realization (Shambhala Publications, 2020).

 The Zen Buddhist teachings were transmitted from India to China in the 5th century.
 From there they have spread throughout Asia and to the world.